 Sarah Agler, Administrative Director *

 Kathryn LaBouff, Director of Diction and Director of Community and Academic Relations *

 Luana DeVol, Director of the American Wagner Project *

-Darrell Babidge, Director of the Emerging Artists Program *
+Darrell Babidge, Director of the Emerging Artist and the Young Professional Programs *

 Stefano Baldasseroni, Italian Diction *

 Dr. Kathryn LaBouff, English Diction *